 Sennheiser HD 25

-If you are looking for a cheaper set of headphones the SRH550DJ is worth exploring.
-It offers excellent sound quality and is a lot more affordable.
+If you are looking for a rock-solid and customizable pair of headphones, the Crossfade M-100 is worth exploring.
+It offers excellent sound quality and a tight and stable fit.

 - Rich tonality and distinct balance that is great for DJing and casual listening